langleyfoxall/technologies/platforms/mobile/ios/ios.md

 ## Privacy Policy

-Every app must have a privacy policy, regarding of whether it is public or private.
+Every app must have a privacy policy, regardless of whether it is public or private.

 > All apps must include a link to their privacy policy in the App Store Connect metadata field and within the app in an easily accessible manner.